cueki/casual-pre-loader/doc/troubleshooting.md

 3. **Make sure you have all of your desired mods checked off before installing.**
 4. **Make sure you're launching with `+exec w/config.cfg`**.
 5. **Make sure the mod has correct file pathing.**
-    - While the preloader can handle most mods, even non-casual compatible ones, they will need to reflect the file structure of TF2.
+    - While the preloader can handle most mods, even non-'*casual compatible*' ones, they will need to reflect the file structure of TF2.
 You can either contact the mod author to fix it, or follow the instructions in the [*'For users creating mods:'*](#for-users-creating-mods) section to fix it yourself.
 6. **If you change huds after installing your mods, make sure to run the preloader again.**
 7. **If there was a TF2 update, run the preloader again.**
 > NOTE: There are a select few mods that **WON'T** work when put in the preloader, they are as follows: